 - 1⅓ cups warm water

-- Using the dough hook from your mixer, stir until a loose dough forms.
-If a dough doesn’t form, add the rest of the water.
+- Using the dough hook from the mixer, stir until a loose dough forms.
+If a dough doesn't form, add the rest of the water.
 If the dough is extremely wet and sticky, and a pinch of flour.

 - Once the dough forms into a ball, allow the mixer to knead for 8 minutes at medium-high.

 - After the kneading is finished, divide the dough in half.
 Using floured hands, gently shape each dough into a boule.
-Set on a floured surface and dab with a little bit of olive oil to keep them moist.
+Set each boule on a floured surface and dab with a little bit of olive oil to keep moist.
 Cover with a damp towel and allow to rise for 45 minutes to 1 hour.

-- To stretch the dough, pick up the risen dough and gently shape into a circle.
+- To stretch the dough, pick up the risen dough and gently shape it into a circle.
 Do not over-work or fold the dough.
 Drape the dough over both of your knuckles and rotate it around, allowing gravity to stretch it into a circle.
 If the dough starts to resist stretching, put it down and allow it to rest for a few minutes, at which point it will stretch more easily.

 - Sprinkle a little bit of cornmeal onto a pizza peel or rimless baking sheet.
 Place the stretched dough onto the peel and quickly add toppings.
 Cook at 500° for 5-7 minutes until browned.
 Enjoy!